Lightning-Universe/Training-Studio_app/docs/source/workflows/connect_or_disconnect.rst

 ----

 *******************
-Training Studio CLI
+Research Studio CLI
 *******************

-The Lightning Training Studio App provides a CLI to interact with the App once running.
+The Lightning Research Studio App provides a CLI to interact with the App once running.

 .. code-block::